The Common Modifications Of A Ricer Car

 What is a ricer car?
 Ricer stands for ‘Race Inspired Cosmetic Enhancements’.
 As the full-form name suggests, these are regular cars but with plenty of cosmetic modifications.
 Motorheads also call the owners of these vehicles ricer.

-The vehicles look like a race or performance car, but all modifications are strictly for aesthetic purposes.
+The vehicles look like race or performance car, but all modifications are strictly for aesthetic purposes.
 Their performance is similar to a stock or sometimes even worse than its stock counterpart.

 What Are The Common Modifications Of A Ricer Car?